dobromir-hristov/vuelidate-error-extractor/docs/form_wrapper.md

 ```
 You can also register the FormWrapper component locally just for a component by passing it to the `components` key on the Vue component that needs it.

+### Reusable Attributes
-To get the most benefit, provide the `attributes` options inside the Vuelidate-error-extractor initial setup.
+To get the most benefit, provide an `attributes` option inside the Vuelidate-error-extractor initial setup.
 That way fields with the same name like **email** or **name** will get properly mapped to **E-mail** or **User Name**.

 ## Usage